 Yale College has conferred the honorary LL.
-D. upon Sumner.
+D. upon Summer.
 We presume the initials mean lowlicked defamer.

-THE BALL AT SPARTANBURG,-This great ball comes off on the 12th instant.
-Governor and suite, the Generals and suites. the Colonels and Captains, civilians and while we are held at home in duress viland cannot be allowed to participate.
+THE BALL AT SPARTANBURG .- This great' ball comes off on the 12th instant.
+The support and protection of a strong and united public ladies, beaux and belles, will all be there; sentiment, will then afford all the immunity that while we are held at home in duress vite either the personal independence of the individual and cannot be allowed to participate.
 We thank our cousins of the Spartan for their care of us.
-Nothing would afford us more pleasure than to be present on the joyous KANSAS CONTESTED ELECTION .- This case has at occasion of the Governor's Ball.
-But know next week-yes, an equity court in the midst of the dog-days!
-Think of that, Tom Vernon, and pity while you excuse us.
-[Edgefield Advertiser.

-MR. BROOKS AT THE SPRINGS .- A corespondent of the New York Herald wriing to that journal says: "While at the Virginia White Sulphur Springs, Col. Brooks was quite a lion, baying to undergo an introduction to several hundred guests.
-When leaving he called for his bill, and was informed that his financial matters had been attended to by the The civil and diplomatic appropriation bill, as guests, and that a private carriage and an passed by the House, contains a proviso that no escort awaited him without.
-The ladies waved their handkerchiefs in honor of South
+Nothing would afford us more pleasure than to be present on the joyous occasion of the Governor's Ball.
+But know last terminated in Congress, by ousting Gen. ye, that we have an extra equity court for Whitfield from his seat as Delegate from Kansas. next week-yes, an equity court in the The committee on elections declared both delegates, midst of the dog days!
+Think of that, ting to that journal says : "While at the Virginia White Sulphur Springs, Col. Brooks was quite a lion, havig to undergo an introduction to several hundred guests.
+When leaving he called for his bill, and was informed that his financial matters had been attended to by the guests, and that a private carriage and an escort awaited him without.
+The ladier waved their handkerchiefs in honor of South Carolina and her "chivalrous representative."

+MR. BROOKS AT THE SPRINGS .- A COTespondent of the New York Herald wriof his cause, be that cause religious or secular!
+On others, he may believe detrimental.
+This, and only tion of that Territory is complete and all prosecuthe contrary, the "bridling of the tongue"-that this, could the framers of that instrument have in- tions for treason arcested.

+You have quoted the Constitution of our coun- ed to guaranty to all the members of the National

+Respectfully,